chrisly-bear/PEBRApp-Console/README.md

 If you're getting a build error when running on macOS, try running `pod install` from the `macos/` directory.

-The most recent version of Flutter on the master branch might be incompatible with the desktop embedding project files, which will lead to a build error.
-In that case, you can try to check out a specific commit of Flutter which used to work:
+Sometimes, newer versions of Flutter are incompatible with the desktop embedding project files, which can lead to build errors.
+In that case, you can try to check out a specific commit of Flutter which used to work (take a commit around the time when the desktop embedding files were last updated):

 ```bash
 # go to your Flutter SDK directory